ryanallen/openmindapp/meditations/start.md

 		1.2.4	Sounds
 		1.2.5	Touch
 	1.3	[Posture] And notice the feeling of the still body, upright and yet relaxed at the same time.
-	1.4	[Body scan]As you begin to scan down from head to toe.
+	1.4	[Body scan] As you begin to scan down from head to toe.
 Noticing the different areas of comfort or discomfort.
-		1.3.1	[Follow an Imagined Feeling] And shift attention to the warm feeling of a smile on the mouth.
-Smile and notice the warm feeling as it spreads from the mouth to the rest of the face.
-Notice the warm feeling spreadhing through the to the back of the head.
+		1.3.1	[Follow an Imagined Feeling] Imagine the feeling of warm light on the top of your head.
 Follow the warm feeling as it moves down, into the neck, the shoulders, the upper arms, the lower arms, the hands and the fingers.
 The upper back, the chest, the abdomen, the obliques, the lower back, the hips, the groin the backside, the front and back of the upper legs, the lower legs, the ankles, the feet and the toes.
 And just imagine that feeling radiating out now away from the body into the space around you.
 Warming any others in the area.
 Imagine now that it grows larger, maybe as big as a city, as big as a country, as big as the earth, the galaxy, the universe.
 		1.3.2 placeholder
 	1.5	[Object of meditation] And take the biggest breath possible and let it out slowly, noticing the feeling of the breath somewhere in the body.
 The tip of the nose, the rise and fall of the shoulders, the belly expanding, wherever you like.